er-satyampal/prc-javascript/type-of/type-of.md

 The data type of null is object
 The data type of an undefined variable is undefined * The data type of a variable that has not been assigned a value is also undefined *.

+importan - Notes:--
+  You cannot use typeof to determine if a JavaScript object is an array (or a date).